Back to all reviews

 • Receive 24/7, 100% human world-class support with 95% satisfaction rate.

-Pumble is designed to simplify your workflow and allows for both synchronous and asynchronous communication.
+Pumble is designed to simplify your workflow and reduce digital friction.
+It allows for both synchronous and asynchronous communication.

-However, if you're looking for a way to utilize Zoom's best features (most notably its quality on poor internet connectivity and support for many meeting attendees) you can do so with Pumble’s Zoom integration, eliminating the need for anyone other than the meeting’s host to create or pay for a Zoom account.
+However, if you're looking for a way to utilize Zoom's best features without compromising on having a functional digital HQ, you can do so with Pumble’s Zoom integration.
+Integrating Zoom into your Pumble workplace eliminates the need for anyone other than the meeting’s host to create or pay for a Zoom account.

-Choose Pumble for organizing your company into teams and sub-teams, and simplifying day-to-day operations, through a central, organized, and easy-to-use hub.
+Organize your company into teams and sub-teams, and simplify day-to-day operations with Pumble — a centralized, streamlined, and easy-to-use hub.

 Try Pumble by CAKE.com